 Your toilet system works by taking waste and water into one bowl.
 When flushed, the mechanism sucks the water and waste down a pipe connected to your sewerage drain.
 Your toilet is made up of different parts and components.
 Let’s start with the tank:

-The flush handle is connected to an arm with a chain attached to the flapper.
-The flapper covers a hole that allows water to enter and drain the bowl.
-A float ball is connected to the flush valve.
+The flush handle links to an arm, which has a chain attached to the flapper.
+This flapper covers a crucial hole that enables water to channel in and out of the bowl.
+Meanwhile, a float ball associates with the flush valve.

 To flush the toilet mechanism, you pull on the handle or chain.
 This will draw on the flapper, open the hole, and allow water to drain into the bowl.
 When the water level gets low, the toilet flapper will close due to insufficient water supply and not trigger the flapper.